Skyactiv: Skyactiv-Drive

+Furthermore, without the bulky torque converter, Mazda had enough space inside the transmission bellhousing to package an integrated electric motor.
+All Large Product models are electrified, either as mild-hybrid vehicles or plug-in hybrid vehicles.
+In mild hybrid (MHEV/M Hybrid Boost) models, a 48-volt motor contributes 16.6 hp and 113 lbft of torque at just 900 rpm.
+This motor provides idle-stop restarts, extended engine off coasting, regenerative braking recovery, low-rpm torque fill, and under very light loads can even propel the vehicle on electric power alone for short bursts.
+Plug-in hybrid (PHEV) models adopt a larger permanent-magnet synchronous electric motor producing 173 hp and 199 lbft of torque to enable pure-electric driving at up to 140 km/h.

 Skyactiv-MT

 Skyactiv-MT is a family of manual transmissions.
 To achieve lighter shift effort with a short shift lever stroke, the lever ratio is increased.
 However, to overcome the shorter internal stroke, a small module spline is used.
 Shift throws are reduced by 15 percent, making it the shortest shifting of any passenger car.

 To reduce weight, the triple-shafted gear train is designed with the reverse and first gears on the same shaft, and uses a shorter secondary shaft.

 Skyactiv Multi-Solution Scalable Architecture

 The Skyactiv Multi-Solution Scalable Architecture is a car platform that supports both front-wheel drive models with a transverse engine layout (under the Small Product Group) and rear-wheel drive cars with a longitudinal engine layout (under the Large Product Group).

 Small Product Group

 The Small Product Group underpins front-wheel drive and all-wheel drive vehicles with a transverse engine layout.